sap-tutorials/Tutorials/tutorials/cloudsdk-js-odata-batch-changeset/cloudsdk-js-odata-batch-changeset.md

 }
 ```

-Then run `npm install` in your root folder to install/update the dependencies.
+Run `npm install` in your root folder to install/update the dependencies.

 [DONE]
 [ACCORDION-END]